Martin of Alnwick: Works

-One work reliably attributed to Martin Alnwick, is nineteen questions at the end of William of Ware's commentary on Peter Lombard's The Four Books of Sentences.
+The one work reliably attributed to Martin Alnwick is nineteen questions at the end of William of Ware's commentary on Peter Lombard's The Four Books of Sentences.
 This commentary, and Alnwick's questions, are scattered among five separate manuscripts (Bordeaux, Bibliothèque Municipale, MS 163; Troyes, Bibliothèque Municipale, MS 501; Vatican City, Biblioteca Apostolica Vaticana, MS Vat. lat.
 4871, MS Vat.
 Chigi B. VII.
 114; Vienna, Nationalbibliothek, MS 1424).
 These questions elucidate Alnwick's difficulties when contemplating God's nature.
 The majority of the questions are inspired by established Franciscan theology, but several follow in the less orthodox tradition of the secular philosopher, Henry of Ghent.
 Some questions accept Henry's idea of the division of god into his "speculative and practical ideas", though Alnwick opposes Henry on some other theological issues.

-Two other works have been falsely attributed to Alnwick: a commentary on books 1–2 of the Sentences, now held at the library of San Antonio, Padua, which is now known to be by William Alnwick; and a Universal Chronicle printed in 1750, now known to be by Martin of Opava.
+Two other works have been falsely attributed to Alnwick: a commentary on books 1–2 of the Sentences, now held at the library of San Antonio, Padua, which is now known to be by William Alnwick; and a "universal chronicle" printed in 1750, now known to be by Martin of Opava.